zack-bitcoin/CryptGo/README.md

 You own at least 1/4 of one block reward in order to play go.
 Black is the one who pays this, and black gets it back when the game is over.

+There is probably no one else running the software right now, so when you start it up, you have to set the difficulty.
+There is a number near the top of blockchain.py that you have to change.
+The comment explains the details.

 ####You can play go now.
 You don't have to read below this line.
 It is only for people who want to make money.====